-- 1. The engine can be started only under the following conditions: - a.
-The transmission is in neutral. - The sidestand is up, the transmission is in gear, and the clutch is disengaged. - 2.
+- The engine can be started only under the following conditions: - a.
+The transmission is in neutral. - b.
+The sidestand is up, the transmission is in gear, and the clutch is disengaged. - 2.
 The motorcycle must not be ridden when the sidestand is down.

 Before going through the following steps, check the function of the sidestand switch and clutch switch.
-(Refer to page 5-11.)
+(Refer to page 5-15.)

-- 1. Turn the main switch to "ON" and the engine stop switch to "RUN". - 2.
-Shift transmission into neutral.
+- 1. Turn the fuel cock to "ON". - 2.
+Turn the main switch to "ON" and the engine stop switch to "RUN".